Shinkrbs/obsidian_notes/003 Programming/0031 Command Line Techniques.md

 Tags: #VSCode

-Surprisingly you can launch your project in vs code using the command line! with a simple line you can access a project or a single file using these commanss.
+Surprisingly you can launch your project in vs code using the command line! with a simple line you can access a project or a single file using these commands.

 ```command line
 code . // To access all the files in the current directory